dougiesquire/CAFE-f6_documentation/docs/producing/index.rst

    │   ├── plot.py         <- Plotting codes
    │   └── utils.py        <- Utility codes, including functions for processing data
    │
-   ├── LICENSE
+   ├── CITATION.cff.       <- Information on how to cite this documentation ├── LICENSE
    └── README.md